Ace every interview with Interview AiBoxInterview AiBox real-time AI assistant

 During the interview

-• Call out what you are checking: tests, edge cases, complexity, error handling, naming, and rollback risk.
+- Call out what you are checking: tests, edge cases, complexity, error handling, naming, rollback risk, and permission scope.

 After each practice round

-That third question matters more now than many candidates realize.
+That last question matters more now than many candidates realize.

 Where Interview AiBox Fits